 - To support pupils in choosing and implementing a suitable, rewarding career, or further education opportunities when they leave the school.

-- To promote SEN as a whole school community issue by disseminating information and working in close partnership with senior management, pastoral, subject and welfare staff, by close contact with the school’s governing body, and by establishing strong working relationships with parents.
+- To promote SEN as a whole school community by disseminating information and working in close partnership with senior management, pastoral, subject and welfare staff, by close contact with the school’s governing body, and by establishing strong working relationships with parents.

 - To ensure that SEN pupils feel secure and valued in knowing that their achievements are celebrated.